-The iODBC SDKs for the Mac provide support for Cocoa, Carbon, Darwin, and Classic development.
+The iODBC SDKs for the Mac provide support for Cocoa, Carbon, and Darwin development.
 Like ODBC on the Windows platform, iODBC comprises the following:

-- iODBC Driver Manager -- The Driver Manager is implemented as a Framework under Mac OS X; a Shared Library under Darwin, Linux, UNIX and OpenVMS; and a Code Fragment under Mac OS 9.
+iODBC Driver Manager -- The Driver Manager is implemented as a Framework under Mac OS X; and a Shared Library under Darwin, Linux, UNIX and OpenVMS.